Kragujevac building

 Gate at the entrance

-One just can’t be indifferent when seeing all this.
-You are stepping onto the same path Miloš Obrenović took numerous times.
-The church still houses his chair with a Serbian coat of arms and a small Ottoman turban engraved.
+One cannot help but feel a sense of history when stepping onto the same path Miloš Obrenović walked countless times.
+Inside the church, you can still see his chair adorned with the Serbian coat of arms and a small Ottoman turban engraving.

-The church courtyard is home to another important building – the first Serbian Assembly built in 1859.
-It is not open to the public and it doesn’t look that appealing.
-Never the less, this is where the Assembly sessions continued to take place even though the capital was moved to Belgrade in 1841.
-Due to one of those sessions in 1878, Jovan Ristić who was a great Serbian diplomat born in Kragujevac, read the Berlin Congress statement complementing Serbia as an independent country for the first time.
+In the church courtyard stands another significant building: the first Serbian Assembly, built in 1859.
+Although it’s not open to the public and lacks visual appeal, its historical importance cannot be understated.
+Assembly sessions continued here even after the capital moved to Belgrade in 1841.
+During one such session in 1878, Jovan Ristić, a prominent Serbian diplomat born in Kragujevac, read the Berlin Congress statement officially recognizing Serbia’s independence.

-This city has witnessed some great events related to Serbian history.
+This city has witnessed some of the most defining moments in Serbian history.

-The Amidža Konak is the only preserved building from Miloš’s court complex, being part of the Kragujevac National Museum today.
-This was Sima Milosavljević – Paštrmac’s house, who was called amidža (uncle in Turkish) and was one of Miloš’s most trusted nobleman.
-The Konak was also known as the Boy’s House since members of his personal guard were stationed here.
+The Amidža Konak is the only preserved building from Miloš’s court complex and is now part of the Kragujevac National Museum.
+It was the residence of Sima Milosavljević-Paštrmac, one of Miloš’s most trusted noblemen, nicknamed “Amidža” (uncle in Turkish).
+The building was also known as the Boy’s House, as members of Miloš’s personal guard were stationed there.

-The Konak is interesting because it gives you a chance to imagine what other parts of the court looked like, such as the Miloš’s Konak that was destroyed during WWII bombing, or the Ljubica’s (Šareni) Konak that burnt in a fire.
+The Amidža Konak provides a glimpse into what other parts of the court once looked like, such as Miloš’s Konak, destroyed during WWII bombing, or Ljubica’s (Šareni) Konak, which was lost in a fire.

 Kragujevac-Serbia-blog-Glimpses-of-the-World